-Metin Mintaz is pastor of Son Buyruk (Great Commission) Church in Uskudar a district beside the Bosphorus River in Istanbul, Turkey.
+Metin Mintaz is a long-standing partner of TEN in Turkey who was formerly the pastor of Son Buyruk Great Commission Church in Istanbul, Turkey.
 His desire is to see the Turkish people come to know our Heavenly Father, and to boldly live for Him so that others may see and believe.

 Between 1970 and 1980, Turkey was in complete political chaos.
 Like everyone else, Metin too participated in politics and in those days there were only two extremes: you either had to be a conservative or a liberal.
 It was impossible to be outside of politics.
 If you claimed independency, you would be stopped by someone who would demand whether you were conservative or liberal.
 If you were on the side of the questioner – no problem!
 But if you were on the opposing side, you couldn’t escape without getting beaten up.Metin preaching